National Music Competitions for Young Artists

 The National Music Competitions for Young Artists Foundation or NAMCYA was founded in the Philippines in 1973.
 It was created by virtue of President Ferdinand Marcos' Presidential Proclamation No. 1173, which declares the period between November 26 and December 12 every year as National Week for Young Artists.

 The NAMCYA seeks to encourage young artists who excel in music composition and performance to preserve, develop, and promote Philippine music as an art and a handmaid of cultural development.
 The project aims to discover young artists in the field of choral singing, piano, chamber music, family ensemble, and indigenous instruments.

 Since 1973, the main sponsoring institution of the annual events has been the Cultural Center of the Philippines (CCP) whose president sits as chairperson of the national committee which conducts the competitions.
 The CCP has also hosted the competitions and festivals in its venues.

 The annual competition is rigid.
 The competitors must win in the district, provincial, then regional competitions to be able to compete on the national level.
 They are required to perform a cluster of works - classical and contemporary pieces, as well as works of leading Filipino composers.

+Eligibility

+The competition is open to Filipino citizens and is divided into four categories: